Monica Stevenson

 Barrister

-Monica has written on a range of legal topics for publications including the New Law Journal and Criminal Justice Quarterly.
-She was a contributory author for Human Rights in Criminal Law (Bloomsbury) and Abuse of Process (Oxford University Press, 4th Edition).
+She was the contributory author for chapters in Human Rights in Criminal Law (Bloomsbury) and Abuse of Process (Oxford University Press).

-Recent Testimonials
+Former Testimonials

 • "Monica is an extremely assured and able barrister.
-Her legal submissions are authoritative and persuasive and her detailed preparation allows her to be very agile during the trial process in relation to tactical decisions."
-Legal 500 2024, Crime
+Her legal submissions are authoritative and persuasive, and her detailed preparation allows her to be very agile during the trial process in relation to tactical decisions."
+Legal 500 2024, Crime.

 • "Monica is an exceptional barrister.
 Her attention to detail is excellent.
 She is an extremely able advocate.
-She is a committed, hard working member of the bar who manages to bring integrity and humour to her chosen profession."
+She is a committed, hardworking member of the bar who manages to bring integrity and humour to her chosen profession."
 Legal 500 2022, Crime

 • "She has a fine legal brain.
 First-class advocate and excellent at attention to detail with case preparation.
 Very personable with clients."
 Legal 500 2021